 Many law enforcement officers, including DEA agents, are at risk of physical injury as a result of their potentially dangerous encounters with people breaking the law.
 Although the work can be physically and mentally taxing, many who work in law enforcement find protecting their communities by upholding the law to be emotionally rewarding.
+According to the U.S. Bureau of Labor Statistics, the median salary for detectives and criminal investigators is $77,210 per year as of May 2015.

 Find schools that offer these popular programs